IEC 60076 Market

 Grid topology, regulation & demand drivers.

 Kenya's grid is operated by Kenya Electricity Transmission Company (KETRACO) for transmission and Kenya Power & Lighting Company (KPLC) for distribution, regulated by EPRA (Energy & Petroleum Regulatory Authority).
 Voltage levels are 11/33 kV at MV and 132/220/400 kV at transmission, with 500 kV HVDC under construction to import Ethiopian hydropower.
 KPLC specifications follow IEC 60076 with hermetically-sealed pole-mounted units as the dominant procurement spec for rural electrification under the Last Mile Connectivity Programme — the largest grid-extension scheme in East Africa, targeting universal access by 2030.
 Renewable generation now exceeds 90% of supply, dominated by Lake Turkana Wind Power (310 MW), Olkaria geothermal (800 MW+) and Garissa solar, requiring step-up transformers and grid-tie reactors with high reactive-power compensation.
 Industrial demand is centred on Mombasa Special Economic Zone, Nairobi Industrial Area and the Standard Gauge Railway traction-power network linking Mombasa–Nairobi–Naivasha.
-ETS supplies KPLC-approved pole-mounted, distribution and pad-mounted units from Jebel Ali, with sea-freight to Mombasa in 14–16 days.
+ETS manufactures KPLC-approved pole-mounted, distribution and pad-mounted units from Jebel Ali, with sea-freight to Mombasa.
 Tropicalised C4 corrosion protection is standard for coastal substations.

 Cities & metropolitan areas